 I started with basic shapes and a main direction of light, so when it came to adding detail I didn’t have shadows going in all directions.

-I wanted to leave the archer with less detail so that his appearance would be left more to the reader’s imagination.
-So, I made the light beams stronger, putting him and other elements of the book in the shadows.
+I wanted to leave the archer with less detail so his appearance would be left more to the reader’s imagination.
+So, I made the light beams stronger, putting him in the shadows.

 Adding the colour:

-The author said in the brief that the image on the front cover starts with a forest scene in summer (so lots of bold, lush colours to contrast with the silver of the stag), which then fades into autumn on the back cover.
-I decided to stick to deep greens for the grass, contrasting with occasional purple flowers, while being lit with a light but vibrant yellow for the summer sun.
+The front cover starts with a forest scene in summer (so lots of bold, lush colours to contrast with the silver of the stag), which then fades into autumn on the back cover.
+I decided to stick to deep greens for the grass, contrasting with occasional purple flowers.
+It’s lit with a light but vibrant yellow for the summer sun.

 Deciding on a font:

-Most commonly the author will give me a font that they want to use, and I will always try to stick with that font.
+Most commonly anauthor will suggest a font, and I will always try to stick with that font.
 This is because the author would have the best feeling of which font would match the story the best.
 (Although there are some fonts that are a designer ‘no-no’ unless being used for ironic intent, Comic Sans for example.
 But as of yet, I haven’t had someone choose this font).
-In this instance the author chose a font I instantly felt fitted with the rest of the image and the book, so I had a lot of fun playing around with styles.
+In this instance I felt the author’s choice fitted with the rest of the image.
+I used the font, and had a lot of fun playing around with styles.

-I made two that mirrored the glowing of the shimmering stag, one using similar colours as the stag, and another that mirrored the glow of the sun and the colours of autumn on the back cover.
-The third was one that had slight stone texture to match the stone of the castle, but using the same sun and autumn colours.
+I made two that mirrored the glowing of the shimmering stag.
+One usedsimilar colours to the stag, and another that mirrored the sun’s glow and the back cover’s autumnal colours.
+The third had slight stone texture to match the castle, but using the same sun and autumn colours.

-Once I had created a selection of styles to the font, I sent it over to see which is preferred and then worked on the final finishing touches of the image – including putting in a further foreground to make it fit in with the framings of a book cover.
+Once I had created a selection of styles to the font, I sent it over to see which is preferred.
+I then worked on the image’s finishing touches – including a further foreground to fit within the cover’s framings.

 On the whole…

-It’s hard to say which was my favourite part of this project as the whole thing is at the top with a few other projects that I have enjoyed the most.
-I would say that if I had to choose a favourite part of the creation process, it would be the transition of the image going from black and white into colour, seeing the small added touches really bring it to life and add feeling.
+It’s hard to say which was my favourite part of this project.
+The whole thing is at the top with a few others that I’ve enjoyed the most.
+If I had to choose a favourite part of the creation process, it would be the transition of the image going from black and white into colour.
+Seeing the small added touches really bring it to life and add feeling.
 However, my favourite part of every project is the reaction from the author, and this one was particularly nice!